-To make sure the panel hit the mark and addressed what our colleagues wanted to hear, the moderator encouraged both onsite and remote audiences to ask their questions via Slido.
-He integrated them into the discussion alongside the questions that he had prepared, and aimed to draw the best insights from the ladies on stage.
+To make sure the panel hit the mark and addressed what our colleagues wanted to hear, the moderator – our Head of Integrations Juraj Pal – encouraged both onsite and remote audiences to ask their questions via Slido.
+He weaved them into the discussion alongside the questions that he had prepared and aimed to draw the best insights from the ladies on stage.

 From the feedback poll at the end of the session, it seemed we had managed to achieve our goal:

 “I loved that the panel wasn’t necessarily the big exec. people but ladies from the region who do the legwork and have so many great stories to share!”

 “Amaziiing!
 Thank you so much for sharing these stories; lots of people don’t have firsthand contact with clients and don’t feel the impact as much.
 It is so important to come back to why we are here and if/how it is working.”

 2. Have people share their stories in small groups